 You have been waiting to go on this safari for some time now.
 Now, It’s around the corner, and you’re contemplating what to pack and what not to pack.
 You don’t want to miss the essential items you require for a safari.
 Well, no more worrying.
 We got you covered.
-Here are some tips on what to pack for a safari.
+Here are some travel tips on what to pack for a safari.

 The most important things to pack are your passport, tickets, travel insurance, and itinerary, which are quite obviously required for your journey.
 This should be packed in a separate pouch and placed safely in your handbag where it is handy and easily accessible at the airport or anywhere you’re asked to show your documents.